 Children's Choir - The children's choir sing throughout the school year at various Mass times and is open to anyone in grades 2 though 8.
 Rehearsals are Mondays at 5:30pm in the chapel.
 Details and registration can be found here.

 Traditional Choir - This group features 4-part hymnody and sings for the 9am Mass on the 1st Sunday of the month.
 Rehearsals are typically Sundays at 10am in the library.

 Schola Cantorum - This 4-part a cappella small group explores the rich heritage of our Catholic musical patrimony by focusing on plainchant in both English and Latin, polyphonic motets, and a deeper diving into the Propers of the Mass.
-This group sings for the 5pm Mass on the last Saturday of the month.
+This group sings on feast days and throughout the diocese for special services.

 Instrumentalists - We are always in need of instrumentalists to help accompany and add color to the music of the liturgy.
 We are in particular need of pianists, bassists, percussionists, and solo melodic instrumentalists.